 Update: Deadline To File Claims Against Purdue Pharma L.P.
 Has Been Extended To July 30, 2020

-NEW YORK, June 4, 2020 /PRNewswire/ -- The following is being issued by Prime Clerk LLC.
+NEW YORK, June 4, 2020 /PRNewswire-HISPANIC PR WIRE/ -- The following is being issued by Prime Clerk LLC.

 In light of the ongoing COVID-19 pandemic, the U.S. Bankruptcy Court for the Southern District of New York has granted a 30-day extension of the deadline to file a claim against Purdue Pharma L.P.,1 including claims related to Purdue prescription opioids, like OxyContin.2 The new deadline or "bar date" is Thursday, July 30, 2020, at 5:00 p.m.
 (Prevailing Eastern Time).